SmithSamuelM/Papers/whitepapers/TSP_CESR_Implementation.md

 #### Count Group Code Computation

-The count portion of the payload count codes `-Z##` or `-0Z#####`, is computed as the number of following quadlets/triplets in the payload starting with the payload type field and ending with the pad field (inclusive).
+The count portion of the payload count codes `-Z##` or `--Z#####`, is computed as the number of following quadlets/triplets in the payload starting with the payload type field and ending with the pad field (inclusive).

 #### Computed Fields in the RFI Payload